UoA-eResearch/ahuahu_great_mercury/instructions/3_adjusting_profiles.md

 </relationshipTypes>
 ```

-It is possible to restrict relationship-types to specific (sub)types of CA tables using the `<subTypeLeft>` and `<subTypeRight>` fields within a type at the DB level.
+These types could apply to any `Object<->Entity` relationship unless you choose to restrict relationship-types to specific (sub)types of CA tables using the `<subTypeLeft>` and `<subTypeRight>` fields within a type.
+This then enforces the RelationshipType restriction at the DB level.

-**From my own experience this was quite fiddly to specify** so I would just enforce this at the UI level unless it is really crucial that a "discoverer" cannot accidentally be used to describe the relationship between a Artefact(Object) and lets say a museum(entity).
+**From my own experience this was quite fiddly/verbose to specify (in tandem with UI filters)** so I would just enforce this at the UI level unless it is really crucial that a "discoverer" cannot accidentally be used to describe the relationship between, say, a Artefact(Object) and a museum(entity in this scenario).
 The extra effort to enforce this **could** save you some headaches in the future, but it certainly caused me some headaches trying to test it out!

 ## User Interfaces